Where to find shark teeth in Northeast Florida - Tips and Tricks for Jacksonville Beaches

 Hunting for Shark Teeth in Jacksonville

 When you’re out at the beach, walking around, looking for shark teeth, you want to walk along the waterline.
 Look for patches of small shells and other ocean debris.
 At low tide you’ll see a tide line, this is a line of shells left on the beach as the tide goes out.
 This is where you’ll find shark teeth mixed in with the shells and other fragments.
+There are lots of great beaches in North Florida where you can choose to hunt for teeth.

 Know What to Look For When Hunting for Shark Teeth